 I want to learn one jazz standard a day.

 I want to sight-read 10 songs a day.

 I want to write one song a day.

 I want to learn 1 new chord a day.

 - Dreamlining: apply a timeline to your dreams.

 The goals have to be unrealistic to be effective.

 It focuses on activities that will fill the vacuum when work is removed.

-The goals shifts from ambiguous wants to defined steps.
+The goals shifts from ambiguous want to defined steps.

-- Don’t engage into long-term planning and far off goals.
+- Don’t engage in long-term planning and far-off goals.